• Skip to primary navigation

 • You can spice your Zobo drink or Caribbean Sorrel in so many ways.
 Other popular spices include black pepper, nutmeg or allspice berries.
 You can also use pineapple, lime or lemon peel.

 • The monk fruit is a zero calorie sweetener that does not spike blood sugar.
-It is an optional ingredient so feel free to use other sugar-free sweeteners such as erythritol or leave it out completely.
+It is an optional ingredient so feel free to use other sweeteners such as regular sugar or erythritol, or leave this out completely.

 The nutritional information below is based on the nutritional information for Hibiscus tea provided by the United States Department of Agriculture.
 Zero calories and zero net carbs are calculated for the monk fruit sweetener.
 Nutritional information is an estimate and should only be used as a guide.
 It is calculated using tools we use and will vary, depending on the specific products you use.
 Total calories have been calculated using the juice of the pineapple only, excluding the pulp, as this is strained away.